Russwater RPG Ruleset

 Their only Movement option in the next round is to crawl.
 The creature has disadvantage on Attack rolls.

-An Attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
+Attack rolls against the creature has advantage if the attacker is within 5 feet of the creature.
 Otherwise, the Attack roll has disadvantage.

-With a melee attack and successful Dexterity saving throw you can attack an opponent at an additional 10 feet.
+On a successful melee attack above a defending DC, you can attack an opponent at an additional 5 feet of range.

-On a successful melee attack and Intelligence saving throw you can manoeuvre one of your comrades into a more advantageous position.
+On a successful melee attack above a defending DC, you manoeuvre one of your comrades into a more advantageous position.
 You choose a friendly creature who can see or hear you.
-That creature can move to a position where they are protected from attacks by the target of your attack.
+That creature can move to a position where they are protected from attacks by the target of your attack next round.

-On a successful melee attack and Wisdom saving throw you frighten the target for the next round.
+On a successful melee attack above a defending DC, you frighten the target for the next round.

 On a successful Charisma saving throw you convince an opponent into talking with you next round.
 Next round you and your opponent will not attack the other and will use free actions to talk.

-With an attack and successful Constitution saving throw you poison your opponent giving them disadvantage on their attacks and ability checks next round.
+On a successful attack against Constitution, you poison your opponent giving them disadvantage on their attacks and ability checks next round.

 You attempt to drive the target back.
-If the target is Medium or smaller, on a successful Strength saving throw you push the target up to 10 feet away from you.
+If the target is Medium or smaller, on a successful Strength saving throw you push the target up to 10 feet away from you and are prone.

-With a melee attack and successful Dexterity saving throw your opponent loses one action next round.
+On a successful melee attack above a defending DC your opponent loses one attack next round.

 On a successful Constitution saving throw you repulse an opponent meaning they are unwilling to be within 5 feet of you next round.

-With a melee attack and successful Dexterity saving throw you position yourself in a way that restricts your opponent’s movement.
+On a successful melee attack above a defending DC, you position yourself in a way that restricts your opponent’s movement.
 If your opponent is Medium or smaller, they are unable to move from their current position next round.

 With a melee attack, you can attack multiple creatures that are adjacent to each other and within your reach.
 The creatures each take half the damage rounded down from your attack.

-If the target is Large or smaller, with a melee attack and successful Dexterity saving throw you trip your opponent, and the target is knocked prone next round.
+If the target is Large or smaller, on a successful melee attack above a defending DC you trip your opponent, and the target is knocked prone next round.

 Creating a New Inscriptions